declare-lab/Sealing/README.md

-# SAS Video--QA (Self-adaptive Sampling in Video Question Ansering)
+# Self-adaptive Sampling in Video Question Ansering

 ## Introduction
 This repository contains the official implementation code of the paper "[Self-adaptive Sampled Video Question Answering](https://arxiv.org/pdf/2307.04192.pdf)".
 In this work we introduce two sampling strategies (__MDF__ and __MIF__) applied during the time of preparing the input data to pretrained image--text models.